 In manufacturing, IoT-enabled predictive maintenance has been studied exhaustively.
 The numbers are not speculative:

-According to Deloitte’s research on predictive maintenance technologies, sensor-fused predictive maintenance reduces equipment downtime by up to 50%, improves equipment reliability by 30–50%, and cuts maintenance costs by up to 40%.
+, sensor-fused predictive maintenance reduces equipment downtime by up to 50%, improves equipment reliability by 30–50%, and cuts maintenance costs by up to 40%.
 McKinsey’s analysis corroborates and extends: digital predictive maintenance increases asset availability by 5–15%, reduces maintenance costs by 18–25%, and extends asset operational life by up to 20%.

 The mechanism is sensor fusion — combining vibration, temperature, current, acoustic, and visual data streams into a unified model that detects degradation patterns weeks before functional breakdown.
 Mature systems achieve 85–95% accuracy in predicting developing failures two to six weeks ahead of the event.
 The ROI is typically 10:1 to 30:1 within twelve to eighteen months of deployment.